TheVeryStarlk/Raspite/README.md

 Breaking changes are to be expected.

-## Reading
+## Parsing

 ```cs
 var success = TagSerializer.TryParse(source, out var tag);
 ```

-Reading returns true if the whole buffer was read, otherwise false.
+Returns true if the buffer was complete, otherwise false.

 ## Writing